myltiplex1/Face-Tracker-using-Tello-Drone/README.md

 ## The main functionality includes:

-1. Face detection using a deep learning-based model.
+1. Face detection using medeiapipe.
 2. Drone control based on the detected face's position and size.
 3. Safety feature to automatically land the drone if no face is detected for a predefined period.